ibm-cloud-docs/openwhisk/namespaces.md

 ```
 {: pre}

+### What privileges are needed to see {{site.data.keyword.openwhisk_short}} entities in a namespace?

+With IAM, you can assign access at either the Platform or Service level.
+Viewer access at the Platform level allows the user to view service instances, but not modify them.
+Reader access at the Service level allows users to perform read-only actions within a service such as viewing service-specific resources.
+For more information, see [IAM Access](/docs/iam?topic=iam-userroles){: external}.

 ### How do I see the {{site.data.keyword.openwhisk_short}} entities in my namespace?

 You can see a list of your {{site.data.keyword.openwhisk_short}} entities by running the [`namespace get` command](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_get).
 Replace `<namespace_name>` with the name of your namespace.